This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Care for your child:

 - Limit your child's activity to prevent bleeding.
-Have your child lie on the couch or rest quietly until the day after his procedure.
+Have your child lie on the couch or rest quietly.
 Your child can take short walks to the bathroom or around the house.
-He should not play sports or do vigorous activity after his procedure.
-Ask your healthcare provider when he can return to normal activities.
+He or she should not play sports or do vigorous activity after his or her procedure.
+Ask when your child can return to his or her usual daily activities.

 - Have your child drink liquids as directed.
 This may prevent blood clots and help your child heal faster.
-It may also help flush the contrast liquid used for the procedure out of your child's body.
-Ask how much liquid your child should drink each day and which liquids are best for him.
+Ask how much liquid your child should drink each day and which liquids are best for him or her.

 Write down your questions so you remember to ask them during your visits.